 Britain emerged from the Washington Naval Conference disturbed by Japan's concern about naval bases in the Pacific.
 The British saw the possibility of Japan becoming a rival, and they decided not to renew their military treaty.
-And Japanese responded by viewing their rivals in the Pacific and Far East — Britain, the Netherlands and the US — as having increased their potential as enemies.
+And Japanese responded by viewing their rivals in the Pacific and Far East — Britain, the Netherlands and the US — as having a greater potential as enemies.

 Japan, meanwhile, was more dependent on trade with the West.
 Japan needed to sell goods abroad in order to buy food.
 The economic crisis that began in the US in the late 1920s reduced Japanese sales to the US.
 Economic depression hit japan hard.
 Children were begging in the streets.
 In distressed rural areas, 70 percent of the population had been tilling an average of 1.5 acres, and many of Japan's enlisted men and its young military officers were from rural areas.
 They tended to dislike big-city businessmen, whom they saw as self-indulgent rather than as servants of the nation and the emperor.
 And they tended to dislike foreigners, especially Westerners.
 Some among them dreamed of Japan creating a new order for all of Asia – an Asia free of Western influences, an Asia for Asians.